nickhopkins99-maker/CitizenRegistry.org/README.md

 - **Organized display** with proper ordering and management controls
 - **Easy deletion** of unwanted sections

+### 📅 Visit Tracking (NEW!)
+- **Today's Visit Button** - Prominent green button in the header for easy access
+- **Visit Recording Modal** - Full-screen white background popup for distraction-free data entry
+- **Account Selection Dropdown** - Choose from all available store profiles
+- **Date & Time Input** - Auto-populated with today's date and current time
+- **Visit Notes** - Add detailed notes about the visit
+- **Automatic Linking** - All visit data is automatically linked to the selected account profile
+- **Visit History Display** - View all past visits within account profile modals
+- **Complete CRUD Operations** - Create, view, edit, and delete visit records
+- **API Integration** - Full REST API endpoints for visit management

+### 🔍 Advanced Filtering & Sorting (ENHANCED!)
+- **All Accounts** - Display every account in the database (default view)
+- **Prospects Only** - Show only accounts with "PROSPECT" in the name
+- **Non-Prospects** - Display accounts that DON'T have "PROSPECT" in name ✨ NEW!
+- **Active Only** - Show accounts marked as "Active" in custom sections
+- **Alphabetical Sort** - Sort accounts A-Z or Z-A by name
+- **Date Sort** - Order by newest or oldest accounts first
+- **Real-time Status** - See current filter and result count with live updates
+- **Quick Clear** - Reset all filters with one click
+- **Mobile Optimized** - Touch-friendly filter controls with proper accessibility

 ### 📱 Mobile-Optimized Design
 - **Responsive layout** that works perfectly on phones and tablets
 - **Touch-friendly buttons** with proper sizing for mobile interaction